20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
-0. Monthly report sends a few hundred times.
-Make it stop.

 1. I created EventsController::SubtractSubsets and should write tests for it
   * Test the class (as a model)
   * Write a system test for event-based inventories